ktaranov/raid-autoclicker/README.md

 ## If things don't work

 The scripts are tested with a 13inch mac book.
 If you have different sized monitors this might not work.
-In that case adust where the script clicks.
+In that case adjust where the script clicks.

 You can check your screen coordinates by pressing `command + shift + 4`